 Note: Look at Figure 2b and e.

-7.2 Pour 15 μL of 20% PEGDA pre-polymer solution on top of the Au microelectrode, then cover with the TMSPMA coated glass slide.
-Place the 1st photomask for the glass slide (micropatterned PEGDA) on top of the TMSPMA coated glass slide and expose whole construct to UV light (200-Watt mercury vapor short arc lamp with 320-390 nm filter) at 800 mW of intensity and 8 cm distance for 110 s.
+7.2 Place 50 μm spacers made by stacking one layer of commercial invisible tape (Thickness: 50 µm) on a TMSPMA coated glass.
+Pour 15 μL of 20% PEGDA pre-polymer solution on top of the TMSPMA coated glass, then cover with gold microelectrode.
+Place the 1st photomask for the glass slide (micropatterned PEGDA) on top of the gold microelectrode and expose whole construct to UV light (200-Watt mercury vapor short arc lamp with 320-390 nm filter) at 800 mW of intensity and 8 cm distance for 110 s.

 Note: Look at Figure 1a.